-The student, in consultation with the dissertation committee, will write an acceptable dissertation proposal approved by their dissertation committee.
-During the process of writing the dissertation proposal, students must initially register for a minimum of 3 credits of NURS 998 Doctoral Dissertation Proposal; the student may repeat NURS 998 for variable credit until the proposal is successfully defended.
+The student, in consultation with the dissertation committee, will write an acceptable dissertation proposal.
+If an acceptable proposal cannot be completed within the first semester the student is registered for the course, the student may continue working on the proposal under the direction of the committee, registering for at least one credit of NURS 998 Doctoral Dissertation Proposal each semester until the proposal is approved.
 Once the student has successfully defended their dissertation proposal before the dissertation committee, the student will be eligible to register for NURS 999 Doctoral Dissertation.

-Dissertation
+Dissertation Research

-The dissertation is a written report of original research in a content area of significance to the discipline of Nursing.
+The dissertation will be a written report of original research in a content area of significance to the discipline of Nursing.
 As defined by the university, the dissertation demonstrates the candidate's mastery of the subject matter, methodologies, and conceptual foundations in their chosen field of study.
-The PhD in Nursing program requires that the dissertation meet the guidelines as specified by the University Library and include at least two publishable manuscripts approved by the dissertation committee.
-After the dissertation committee gives preliminary approval of the dissertation, the chair and PhD Program Director will schedule a final public defense of the dissertation.
-At the close of the public defense, the committee makes a final judgment regarding the approval of the dissertation.
+The PhD in Nursing program requires that the dissertation meet the guidelines and content as specified by the University Library and also include at least two publishable manuscripts as approved by the dissertation committee.
+After the dissertation committee gives preliminary approval of the dissertation, the chair and PhD program director will schedule a final public defense of the dissertation.
+A copy of the dissertation must be provided to the PhD program director and dissertation committee members at least two weeks before the scheduled final dissertation defense.
+At the close of the public defense, the committee makes a final judgment regarding approval of the dissertation.